 Type 3.
 “Aggressive”

 Difference: in moderate RLSA strategy (type 2) we use the same keywords as in usual campaigns.
 But in aggressive type RLSA campaigns, we use max common high volume keywords:

 The strategy goal is to maximize ads frequency per use.
 Push-push-push.

 RLSA strategy type 3 ≈ “Scorched earth” tactics.

 Use RLSA strategy type 3 very carefully as an exception rather.
-Bid on not relevant keywords beat URL statistic, account quality score (QS), can cause a negative user.
+Bid on not relevant keywords beat URL statistic, account quality score (QS), which can cause a negative user.
 As a result, we have short-term results and serious consequences for the future (increase in the cost of advertising in other campaigns in this account or for the site, reducing the conversion of users).

-Additional usage of RLSA
+Additional Usage of RLSA